 Verena Ziegler is a trained Architect and Textile Designer.
 Her research explores emotional and cultural connections to novel and advanced materials and technologies, introducing crafting techniques and cultural memory as design agent.
 At ZHdK she is Bachelor Coordinator, assists in Research and co-teaching Theory seminars, Digital Fabrication and Object Experience courses.

 Florian Wille is an interaction and industrial designer.
 With a research focus on smart materials and human robot interaction he was working as a research fellow at ZHdK from 2011-2013.
 After working as a design lead for several years he joined ZHdK as a lecturer in 2017.
 He is teaching at IAD and the Center for Continuing Education in the fields of design methods, embodied interaction and mobile user interfaces.

 Joël Gähwiler is a research associate at IAD and head of the Physical Computing Lab.
 He teaches web development, spatial interaction and physical computing.
-His research focus is on the Internet and Things by which he seeks to formulate a design theory for networked artifacts.
-Next to his work at IAD, he is the co-founder of sternenbauer GmbH, a company that builds software and hardware products.
+His research focus is on the Internet and Things and is seeking to formulate a design theory for networked artifacts.
+Next to his work at IAD, he co-founded the company sternenbauer GmbH that builds software and hardware products.

 Mona Neubauer is a teaching assistant at the ZHdK's

 Interaction design Master program.
 She holds both a Master degree in Neuroscience (ETH Zurich) and a Bachelor degree in Interaction Design (ZHdK).
 In addition to her academic work, Mona contributes most of her time to the design studio «Lucid» which she co-founded in June 2015 and focuses on digital and spatial experiences.